tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/4.0_add_login_feature/README.md

 When you click the "Faucet" button, a transfer request is sent to the backend.
 In the local dev-runner mode, a special logic allow anyone can transfer 1000 TEA from the DAO_RESERVE account for testing purpose.
 That is why you can get 1000 FREE TEA.
 Note, this won't happen in non local dev-runner configuration.
 So you won't have such free gift in Testnet or Producction for sure.

-Once the Faucet transfer hascompleted, you'll see your new 1000 TEA balance after the follow up balance query completes.
+Once the Faucet transfer has completed, you'll see your new 1000 TEA balance after the follow up balance query completes.

 So that's a recap of the steps that just happened.